 4. Write down where you’d like to be next year at this time, then take the steps to get there.

-5. Become addicted to something positive, refill your human needs in a positive way.
+5. Become addicted to something positive, positively refill your human needs.
 Certainty, uncertainty, love and connection, significance, growth, contribution, starting new things provides uncertainty, take baby steps.
 Starting new routines for you to fill certainty.
 Keep going and fill them all up.

-6. Tell yourself constantly you are good enough, you are worth, you are loveable.
+6. Tell yourself constantly you are good enough, and you are worth, you are loveable.

 7. Work on your CPTSD, the trauma bond, your anxiety, baby steps.